chiragmatkar/web_scrappers/santabanta/README.md

 **<h1>santabanta</h1>**
-This is a Scrapy project to scrape Wallpapers from website www.santabanta.com.
+This is a Scrapy project to scrape wallpapers from website www.santabanta.com.

 **<h3>Items</h3>**